Special Intelligence Group: Operation ISA

 Operation ISA (Operación ISA) was the group's first operation against the Shining Path.
 It began after an anonymous letter was left at Jorge Chávez International Airport by a woman whose daughter had been kidnapped by the group, begging authorities to investigate a woman known as Judith Díaz Contreras ("Comrade Isa"), an administrative employee at the National Agrarian University who had already been detained in 1985 but released.
 The letter included the address of a house where youngsters were indoctrinated on Marxism and recruited into the Shining Path.
 Díaz was a member of the Shining Path's Grupo de Apoyo Partidario (GAP), which was led by Carlos Manuel Torres Mendoza ("Comrade Javier") and hid terrorists that arrived in Lima.
 Meanwhile, the Departamento de Apoyo Organizativo (DAO) was led by Elvia Nila Zanabria Pacheco ("Comrade Juana") and served as a link with the group's leadership and as an archival group for newspaper clippings.

 An intelligence operation took place from March 5 to June 1, 1990, ending with a raid on three houses in La Victoria, Monterrico, and Chorrillos.
 It led to the capture of 22 suspects, tons of documents, and the dissolution of the two entities of the group.
+The house in Monterrico Norte was of particular interest.
+Located at number 459 of Calle 2, it had been rented since March 1989 by Rosa Hasemberg Armh, a collaborator of the group, with Guzmán living in the building for the rest of the year.